MariMari01/Fishing_game/README.md

 # Fishing Game by Sam, Serena, and Aspen
 Follow Whiskers the cat as he learns the ways of the seas from the mysterious Captain Whiskerbeard!

+To play the game, run the File_main.py module

 In this game, you can:
 - Read the backstory of Whiskers and Captain Whiskerbeard.
 - Explore the sprites of the fish used in the game.